 When are applications accepted?

 The program starts every spring quarter and takes 2 years to complete.
 Applications are accepted in early January.
-The next application window will be announced fall 2019.

 What are the application requirements?